neondatabase/website/content/docs/reference/pg-extensions.md

 | unaccent                 | [1.1](https://www.postgresql.org/docs/14/unaccent.html)         | [1.1](https://www.postgresql.org/docs/15/unaccent.html)          |                                                                                                                    |
 | uuid-ossp                | [1.1](https://www.postgresql.org/docs/14/uuid-ossp.html)        | [1.1](https://www.postgresql.org/docs/15/uuid-ossp.html)         | Double-quote the extension name when installing: `CREATE EXTENSION "uuid-ossp"`                                    |

+## Extension support notes

+- Neon supports the `uuid-ossp` extension for generating UUIDs rather than the `uuid` extension.
+- The `sslinfo` extension is not supported, as Neon handles connections via a proxy that checks SSL.
+- The `pg_cron` extension is not supported.
+Neon scales to zero when it is not being used, which means that a scheduler that run inside the database cannot be implemented in Neon.

 ## Need help?

 Send a request to [support@neon.tech](mailto:support@neon.tech), or join the [Neon community forum](https://community.neon.tech/).